wrwalker12/cooking-textbook/text/040-evaluation.md

 *Final Assembly*

 1. Fill your crispy taco shells with some of the shredded pork.
-2. Add whatever toppings you like: shredded lettuce, salsa, sour cream, onions, cilantro, etc.
+2. Add whatever toppings you like: shredded lettuce, avocado, salsa, sour cream, onions, cilantro, cheese, etc.

 ![Crispy pork tacos served with side salad and refried beans](images/pork1a.jpg)